awsdocs/amazon-chime-user-guide/doc_source/chime-web-app.md

 Additionally, if your administrator has enabled the Amazon Chime call me feature, your meeting attendees can choose **Call me at a phone number** to have Amazon Chime call them at their preferred phone number\.

-The Amazon Chime web application also lets you format messages in rich text, search as you type, request chat room access using a web application URL, and preview external content URLs\.
-For more information, see [Chat Features in the Amazon Chime Web Application](#web-app-chat) and [Additional Features in the Amazon Chime Web Application](#web-app-features)\.

 To use the Amazon Chime web application, sign in to [https://app\.chime\.aws/](https://app.chime.aws/) from your web browser\.

 **Note**